PhluantMobile/coding-guidlines/javascript/best-practices.md

 ### Inlining the crap out of functions and object literals.

 At no point in your javascript files should you exceed 5 levels of nested code (including base level).
-Use variables and function definitions to achieve a flatter code structure and greater
+Use variables and function definitions to achieve a flatter code structure and a clearer program flow.

 ```js
 var name = 'Steve Kwan';